ShinkuKira21/PHPue/readme.md

+**Keep Building, Even When Things Break**
+This framework works fully out of the box.
+While there may still be occasional bugs related to new features—such as custom p-directives or {{ }} variable echoing—you can always fall back to traditional PHP as a temporary workaround.

+This flexibility is a game-changer.
+It allows development to continue smoothly without rushing features, giving developers room to explore a more modular approach to PHP coding.

 **PHPue Framework 🚀**
 A powerful PHP framework that brings Vue-inspired syntax to server-side rendering with hot reload, component system, and seamless PHP-JavaScript integration.

+*It’s like Node, but without the ```node_modules```!*

+**Getting started is easy:**
+Just clone the repo and grab two files — ```conversion.php``` and ```index.php```.
+That’s it.
+You’re ready to build.

+Use it with XAMPP, PHP CLI, Docker Compose, or even upload directly via FTP.
+Watch your web application come to life with minimal setup and maximum flexibility.

 **🌟 What is PHPue?**
 PHPue combines the simplicity of PHP with Vue-like templating syntax to create fast, scalable web applications with server-side rendering.
 It offers the developer experience of modern frameworks with the performance and simplicity of traditional PHP.